 Higher imports will also distort the trade balance and negatively impact the value of a country’s currency.
 This makes it more expensive for importers to bring in products from abroad, which would also force them to increase their selling prices.
 Again, no thanks!

 Why you should support American-made goods:

 The good news is that you can help the country achieve a more balanced trade ratio by consciously supporting American-made goods.
 Aka purchasing American-made.
-Increased demand for USA labels helps the economy because it gives American companies a reason to increase their production.
+Increased demand for USA labels boosts the American economy because it gives American companies a reason to increase their production.
 So, all you conscious consumers out there, listen up.
-If you’re still not convinced that this is the right thing to do, here are even more reasons why you should keep on buying domestic products:
+If you’re still not convinced that this is the right thing to do, here are even more reasons why you should keep on purchasing American made products:

 8 Reasons Why Buying American-Made Products Is Important